okta/okta-oidc-android/README.md

 ## Sign out

-If the user is signed in using the browser initiated authorization flow, then logging out is a two or three step process depending on revoking the tokens.
+If the user is signed in using the browser initiated authorization flow, then signing out is a two or three step process depending on revoking the tokens.

 1. Clear the browser session.